chackerian/Ruby/Readme.md

-This repo consists of little Ruby scripts that help show the functionality of ruby.
+This repo consists of little ruby files I have written / replicated to help better understand Ruby